Table of Contents

 - Using contest-specific hashtags in a post or following contest guidelines in a post

-- Using the hashtag #goaupair on any social media platform
+- Using #goaupair on any social media platform

 - Publicly sharing media with Go Au Pair in any fashion